sous-chefs/djbdns/README.md

 The default recipe attempts to install djbdns on as many platforms as possible.
 It tries to determine the platform's installation method:

-* Older versions of Debian and Ubuntu attempt installation from source.
-Ubuntu 8.10+ will use packages, as will Debian 5.0 (lenny) +.
+- Debian will install from packages
-* ArchLinux will install from AUR.
+- ArchLinux will install from AUR.
-* All other distributions will install from source.
+- All other distributions will install from source.

-The service type is selected by platform as well:

-* Debian and Ubuntu will use runit.
-* ArchLinux will use daemontools.
-* All other platforms will use bluepill.

 Service specific users will be created as system users:

-* dnscache
+- dnscache
-* dnslog
+- dnslog
-* tinydns
+- tinydns

 ## axfr